 As a high school senior I didn’t understand the concept of paying to take a test so I never took my SATs.
 Luckily, I was able to attend my local community college without them.
 It was there that I began to take my studies in art seriously.

-I transferred to several art schools that I had no means of paying for so I then transferred to Purchase College, which I could afford and respected.
+I then transferred to several art schools that I couldn't possibly afford.
+I decided to transfer to Purchase College, which I could afford and respected.
 There I received my BFA in visual arts with a concentration in graphic design.

 After that I freelanced full-time for almost three years and worked on a variety of projects with clients including The New York Times, Good Magazine, and AOL.

 Then I was the Assistant Art Director at Newsweek magazine for two years.
 This involved designing features, covers, front and back of book sections, commissioning illustration work, and developing the magazine for the iPad edition.

 Following Newsweek I worked for Money magazine as a freelance art director where I contributed to front of book and feature sections for the print and tablet editions.
 I also created illustrations both for print and web.